Middle School Questions

 - Announce your tournament and contact potential attendees.
 Be sure to read the full description of the various parties’ responsibilities in maintaining question security and incorporate it into your announcement.
 Our registration system, offered free to hosts, makes this easier.

 - Proceed with other tournament plans.
 Your questions will arrive about one week before your tournament begins.
 We may or may not be able to accommodate requests for earlier delivery.
-We will ship one printed copy of your questions; you will be responsible for making any necessary copies.
-We will not normally distribute electronic copies of our questions.
+For in-person tournaments, you will be responsible for printing the questions; online tournaments must use our web system for giving staff access to questions.

-- You will be invoiced for the cost of the questions after the tournament has completed; send NAQT a check or purchase order for the appropriate amount.
+- You will be invoiced for the cost of the questions after the tournament has completed.
+You can pay by credit card, check, or purchase order.

 NAQT produces four Middle School Series sets each year.
 Each set contains ten packets of questions; each packet contains 24 tossups and 24 bonus quetsions.